karooolis/til/reactjs/testing-react-with-jest.md

-# Testing React with Jest
+# Testing React components with Jest

 It's been a long time since I wanted to explore deeper of how to perform unit tests in JavaScript, and especially React.
 Today is the day!